isomerpages/moe-lakesidepri/_for-parents/General Information.md

 4.1 For the safety of our students, all visitors MUST collect a Visitor’s Pass from the security post and report to the General Office.<br>
 4.2 Parents/Guardians dropping off or fetching their children should wait at the Parents’ Waiting Area.<br>
 4.3 Parents may email their child’s teacher and make an appointment for a meeting.
 Parents may also email any feedback to lakeside_ps@moe.edu.sg.
-More contact information is available at our school website.
+More contact information is available <a style="text-decoration: none"  href="https://lakesidepri.moe.edu.sg/our-people/teaching-staff" target="_blank">here</a>.

 <span>5.
 Useful Contact Numbers<span>